isabella232/OneScriptLang/docs/Macro.md

 ```
 .method data-type ident([data-type { ',' data-type }])
 ```
-It is usually folloowed by an optional table directive and a code directive.
+It is usually followed by an optional table directive and a code directive.
 For example:
 ```
 .method void Test()
 .table